Skip to main content

 Choose Your Boot Type

 Under the Boot Type section, you will see two buttons: BIOS and UEFI.
-Click the one you want to use.
-The currently active boot type will be highlighted.
+The currently active boot type is highlighted.
+Click the one you want to switch to.

-Below the Boot Type section, you will also find the Auto Configuration toggle:
+Below the Boot Type setting, you will also find the Auto Configuration toggle.
+This is a separate feature that controls whether FREAKHOSTING automatically applies system settings during the OS build process.

-Auto Configuration is a system that automatically applies network settings (IP address, gateway, DNS) and other essential configurations when your server is built from a FREAKHOSTING template image.
+Auto Configuration is a convenience feature that automatically applies network settings (IP address, gateway, DNS) and other essential configuration when your server is built from a FREAKHOSTING template image.
 It eliminates the need to manually configure networking after a fresh install.
+Keep it enabled unless you are installing a custom OS from an ISO and want full manual control over the setup.

 Need Extra Help?